ros-controls/control.ros.org/jazzy/_sources/doc/zephyr-zenoh-integration/zenbedded_schema/doc/userdoc.rst

 zenbedded_schema
 ================

-YAML-driven schema parser and C/C++ header generator for packed binary interface descriptions. builds with ``colcon`` or standalone ``CMake``.
+YAML-driven schema parser and C header generator for packed binary interface descriptions.
+Builds with ``colcon`` or standalone ``CMake``.

 The schema is the single source of truth for the wire format shared between